1979 Preamble to the 40 CFR 257 Solid Waste Regulation

 A variety of adverse health effects have been documented in humans and experimental animals under conditions of

+acute as well as chronic exposure to cadmium.
 While acute health effects in humans are generally caused by

 high-level occupational exposure through inhalation, chronic health effects may result through the diet and

 cigarette smoking, which are the major routes of cadmium intake for most people.
+The kidney is considered

 the main target organ for chronic exposure to cadmium, although chronic respiratory effects have been observed in